sdss/explorer/bugs_and_issues.md

 **known bugs:**
   - there are weird artifacts in the count algorithm.
-  - setting any other filter then typing an expression causes the expression code to explode on an AssertionError, vaex fails (for some reason).
   - vaex cannot count catagorical data (i.e. telescope).
     - I have a manual implementation of it for now.
   - upon changing to catagorical data, the histogram does not immediately realize and stays in numeric mode. a parameter must be changed first (binsize, even though it doesnt affect anything)